amitbehere/instacart-takehome/README.md

 - The `npm test` and `npm test:watch are self-explanatory`
 - The `start:production` and `build` scripts are for testing and building production (bundled) code.
 They are not required to test/review the assignment.
 Included for completeness.

+## Testing running the app on production
+- Run `npm i serve -g` and then `serve dist`,

 ## Future improvements/work
 - Full test coverage.
 I added tests for reducers and 2-3 react components as proof of concept.
-Integration tests are not written.
-- I haven't written CSS in 3 years or so, so it's suboptimal, but it's on the right track IMO.
+Need integration tests for loading desserts and adding one via modal.
 - Convert to TypeScript
+- I haven't written CSS in quite a few years, so it is most likely sub-optimal and incomplete.